 This has got to be one of the most common injuries and is sure to be a consistent reason people visit the doctor.
 A sudden twinge in the lower back could be a sign you’ve overdone it.
 While deadlifts and squats are fantastic exercises that every training regime could include, they put you at much greater risk if you use too heavy a weight or use incorrect form.

-Prevention: Preventing lower back injuries involves training the lower back, but with correct technique and a weight relative to what you can lift.
+Prevention: Preventing lower back injuries involves training the lower back, but with correct technique and weight relative to what you can lift.
 Too heavy and you run the risk of pulling a muscle.

 - Rotator cuff injuries